Partnerships have been critical to our success so far and form an important part of our future plans. Some of our key partners are:

 In Victorian times Vert Woods was a popular place for butterfly enthusiasts, who would travel from London to trap and collect them.
 While many species have now died out, the Sussex branch of Butterfly Conservation is actively trying to support and reintroduce rare ones.
 Neil Hulme, from the butterfly reserve that borders Vert Woods, has also offered advice and support.

 We have been involved in the foundation’s Lottery-funded project, Making Local Woodlands Work, since October 2015.
-During that time we have had lots of great advice, some excellent specialist consultancy and attended several workshops.
-Norman Danby and his team have also given us particular help in setting up our CBS.
+During that time we have had lots of great advice, some excellent specialist consultancy and attended workshops.
+We have also been given particular help in setting up our CBS and the legal work to develop a lease.